FireLabSoftware/BarcodeRabbit/README.md

  -   13 U2_BestMatchScore: Best Match score for a relatively short sequence (sups2) just upstream of the core.
 A perfect or near perfect match here with poor matche by the full upstream sequence (col 11) indicates possible chimerism or artefact within the upstream flank.
  -   14 D2_BestMatchScore: Best Match score for a relatively short sequence (sdwn2) just downstream of the core.
 A perfect or near perfect match here with poor matche by the full upstream sequence (col 11) indicates possible chimerism or artefact within the upstream flank.
  -   15 Conserved_9_Score: A metric indicating the number of bases in the core that match a consensus of 9 residues that are generally conserved between Eukaryotes, Bacteria, Archae, Mitochondria, and Chloroplasts.
 A low score here (<3) is strongly indicative of potential SSU rRNA character, while larger values may indicate either a non-rRNA locus that just happened to have the core or a very highly diverged rRNA SSU segment.
+ -   16 Clamp_Affinity_Metric: A metric indicating the quality of any potential duplex just outside the conserved 20-mer that "clamps" this sequence in the ribosome structure.
+Higher values (e.g.>20) seem strongly indicative of true ribosomal origin.
+ -   17 WashUSS_Provisional: A diagram of possible secondary structure for a clamp, using the WashUSS conventions (see documentation for Infernal for definitions).
+ -   18 Clamp_Percentile: A percentile of clamp quality (energy) amongst a set of sequences where bases outside the core-20 mer are randomly shuffled (default 1000 different shuffles) to yield a bootstrap comparision (higher number indicates greater significance of clamp structure).
+ -   19 High_Novelty: A boolean flag indicating which sequences match the variety of flags set up to detect novelty amongst barcodes.
+ -   20 Bard_Mnemonic: This is an experimental mnemoic derived from teh sequence and energy properties of each barcode.
+In some cases, similar barcodes will have similarities in their mnemonic.
+Words are from W.Shakespeare with some editing to attempt to avoid profanity.
- -   16 AssemblyLocal: A very naive local assembly that may be of use in a blast search or other analysis.
+ -   21 AssemblyLocal: A very naive local assembly that may be of use in a blast search or other analysis.
 Not of quality expected for a program like Spades or Megahit-- this is merely to facilitate interim assessment.

 ->Required Parameters
 ->Required Parameter 1: A Reference file with one or many 'reference' sequences in fasta format